Ballistic-to-hydrodynamic transition and collective modes for two-dimensional electron systems in magnetic field: Non-local high frequency conductivity tensor

 We start with evaluation of the non-local conductivity tensor of 2DES $\hat\sigma({\bf q},\omega)$ in a classically strong perpendicular magnetic field $B \parallel \mathbf{e}_z$.
 To this end, we find the current response in a weak electric field $\delta {\bf E} = \delta \mathbf{E}_0 e^{i (\mathbf{q r} - \omega t)}$ with $\mathbf{r}, \mathbf{q} \perp \mathbf{e}_z$.
 It is found from the solution of linearized kinetic equation

 where distribution function $f = f_0 + \delta f e^{i (\mathbf{q r}-\omega t)}$, ${\bf v_p}$ is the electron velocity, $c$ the speed of light and ${\rm St}_{ee}\{\delta f\}$ the electron-electron collision integral.
-In a practically important limit $\varepsilon_F \gg T$, only electrons with velocities close to the Fermi velocity $v_F$ participate in high-frequency kinetic processes, which makes this model applicable for describing both classical 2DES and graphene.
+In a practically important limit $\varepsilon_F \gg T$ in which the electron-phonon scattering can be neglected~\cite{narozhny2021hydrodynamic}, only electrons with velocities close to the Fermi velocity $v_F$ participate in high-frequency kinetic processes, which makes this model applicable for describing both classical 2DES and graphene.
 Contrary to electron-impurity and electron-phonon collisions, e-e collisions conserve the net momentum of colliding particles.
 To account for this fact, we adopt the e-e collision integral in generalized relaxation-time approximation~\cite{HBcross,KE_abrikosov1959theory,KE_bhatnagar1954model,KE_gross1956model,KE_mermin1970lindhard,KE_lucas2018kinetic,KE_guo2017higher,KE_lucas2017stokes}.
 The collision integral pushes the distribution function $\delta f$ towards local equilibrium

 where $\delta \mu$ and $\delta \mathbf{v}$ are found from the conservation of particle number and momentum:

 The kinetic equation with e-e collision integral (\ref{EE-collision-integral}) and conservation laws (\ref{ConsLaw}) are sufficient to describe the behaviour of electron liquid at large wave vectors $q\sim \omega/v_0$, and across the whole hydrodynamic-to-ballistic crossover.
 The scheme of solution is described in Appendix A. First, one passes to the polar coordinates in momentum space and expands the distribution function in Fourier series.
 Physically, the coefficients of these series are cyclotron harmonics.
 The kinetic equation in cyclotron harmonic representation is purely algebraic.
 Its symbolic solution at the first stage contains two unknown variables, $\delta\mu$ and $\delta{\bf v}$.
 On the second stage, these 'hydrodynamic quantities' are found from the conservation laws~(\ref{ConsLaw}).
 In a practically important limit $\varepsilon_F \gg T$, this leads us to a system of linear equations describing both ballistic and hydrodynamic behavior of 2DES: \begin{widetext}